 The following instructions describe how to install the networking software you need.

-- 1. Insert the PowerBook Duo into the dock.
+- 1 Insert the PowerBook Duo into the dock.

-- 2. With the PowerBook turned off, insert the Install Me First disk into the internal floppy disk drive.
+- With the PowerBook turned off, insert the first system software disk into the internal floppy disk drive.

-- 3. Turn on your PowerBook Duo.
+- 3 Turn on your PowerBook Duo.

 The Installer program opens automatically.